Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum Hall setup

 \subsubsection{setup 2 [$\mu_2 = \mu_4 = \mu_0$ and $\mu_1 = \mu_3 = \mu$]}

-In this subsection, we are concerned with the outcomes for setup 2, i.e., $\mu_2 = \mu_4 = \mu_0$ and $\mu_1 = \mu_3 = \mu = \mu_0 + eV$, where $V$ is the applied voltage.
-Using the formulae given in Eq.
-(9), we can find the thermal and shot noise-like contributions to total quantum noise.
-The thermal noise-like contribution to the cross-correlation between the terminals will remain unchanged in any setup since it only depends on the transmission probability for the electron to scatter from one terminal to another and not on how voltage biases are applied.
-The shot noise-like contribution may change depending on voltage bias across the terminals.
-Below we provide a list of cross-correlations, which are only thermal noise-like.
+In this subsection, we are concerned with the outcomes for setup 2, i.e., $\mu_2 = \mu_4 = \mu_0$ and $\mu_1 = \mu_3 = \mu$.
+Using Eq. (\ref{eq:9}), we can find the thermal and shot noise-like contributions to total quantum noise. {As shown in Eq. (\ref{eq:14}) and (\ref{eq:15}) in Sec.~\ref{section II A}}, the { thermal noise}-like contribution to any cross-correlation between terminals will remain unchanged in any setup since it only depends on the {tunneling probability} for the electron to scatter from one terminal to another and not on how voltage biases are applied.
+The {shot noise}-like contribution may change depending on the voltage bias applied across the terminals.
+Below we provide a list of cross-correlations, {where only thermal noise contributes}.

-In all these cases, the shot noise-like contribution vanishes.
+In all these cases, the {shot noise-like} contribution vanishes.
+Like we explained in Eq.~(\ref{eq: 26}), the shot noise-like contributions here too vanish due to the $s$-matrix given in Eq.~(\ref{eq:12}) with its elements vanishing.

-Further, the shot noise-like contribution to the quantum noise correlation between terminals 1 and 3 becomes zero, which was non-zero for setup 1.
-The shot noise-like contribution to the cross-correlation between terminals 2 and 4 is non-zero, which was zero for setup 1.
-The quantum noise correlation between terminals 1 and 3, 2 and 4 are given for setup 2, as below,
+Further, the quantum noise correlation between terminals 1 and 3, and between terminals 2 and 4 is zero.
+The quantum noise correlations between terminals 1 and 3, 2 and 4 for setup 2 are,

-The thermal noise-like contribution $S_{24}^{th}$ is zero since the transmission probability $T_{24}$ is zero.
-The autocorrelations in each terminal are the same, which is only thermal noise-like and is
+{We also see that $S_{13}^q$ vanishes, because the chemical potential in terminals 1 and 3 are now the same, which implies absence of any applied bias voltage, which drives the shot noise-like contribution to zero.
+Further, thermal noise-like contribution ($S_{13}^{th}$) is zero, since there is no direct tunneling between terminals 1 and 3.} The autocorrelations in each terminal are the same, which is only {thermal noise-like} and {is given as,}

+{This can be understood using the $s$-matrix as in Eq.~(\ref{eq:12}).
+Using Eq.~(\ref{eq:10}), the thermal noise-like contribution in terminal 1 is given as,}

+{As proved previously in Eq.~(\ref{eq:15}), the thermal noise-like contribution is independent of setups.
+The only thing which can change is the shot noise-like contribution.} {Using Eq.~(\ref{eq:11}), we get the shot noise-like contribution is given as,}